Krainium/Krainium/README.md

 # 💬 Dev Quote

-> “First automate it.
-Then optimize it.”
+> "First automate it.
+Then optimize it."

 ---